bundiroberts/delani-studio/README.md

 #Description -

-Delani studio is a website that helps to practice and understand Bootstrap anf JQuery.
+Delani studio is a website that helps to practice and understand Bootstrap and JQuery.

-Installation Instructions-
+#Installation Instructions-

 clone the project-